 TREATMENT RISKS & PRECAUTIONS

 Please note that not all patients are suitable candidates for treating brain strokes, cerebrovascular insults (CVI), and cerebrovascular accidents (CVA) with stem cells.
-Patients with extensive brain damage, severe cognitive impairment, advanced neurological deficits, undiagnosed complications, blood clotting disorders, heart failure, cerebrovascular accident-related complications, or other significant health conditions might not be good candidates for treatment.
+Patients with extensive brain damage, severe cognitive impairment, advanced neurological deficits, undiagnosed complications, blood-clotting disorders, heart failure, cerebrovascular accident-related complications, or other significant health conditions might not be good candidates for treatment.
 The Regeneration Center does not offer human embryonic stem cells or induced pluripotent stem cells for strokesNeural Stem Cell Therapy to Regenerate Neurons

 Stroke Cell Therapy Overview